Primary Care in Rochester and Kasson

 • Stopping smoking can prevent COPD from developing.

-• COPD is a chronic condition, and once it develops, a patient will have it for life.
+• COPD is a chronic condition; a patient will have it for life once it develops.

 • If you have COPD symptoms, talk to your healthcare clinician.